arumbaua366/My-Page/README.md

-# This is my readme.
-This is my profile page.
+# This is my first webpage.
+It uses simple CSS designs and incorporates many concepts we went over in class.